Car Accident in Michigan FAQs: Know Your Legal Rights

 No. Never give “statements” to an auto insurance claims adjuster.
 And never sign a release or allow the adjuster look at the car damage without the presence of an attorney.
 Claims adjusters often try to get recorded statements early trying to minimize pain and injuries (for use later in court when trying to undermine the crash victim).
 Often, when there is low car damage, insurance adjusters try to claim that no one could have been seriously injured in the crash.

 Again, it’s recommended that nothing be discussed or signed directly after any car accident in Michigan, in order to protect your rights.
-Even limited property damage releases will contain unrelated language releasing all personal injuries suffered from a car accident in Michigan, whether known or unknown.
+Even limited property damage releases will contain unrelated language releasing all personal injuries suffered from an automobile crash, whether known or unknown.
 Too many people rush into signing these documents without having the release language reviewed by an attorney, and may lose their right to sue the negligent driver later – or receive critical No-Fault benefits – for their car accident-related injuries.
-For more information, read about 18 mistakes that can ruin your car accident lawsuit.
+For more information, read how to win a Car Accident Lawsuit: Avoide These Mistakes.

 What if the driver who hit me does not have auto insurance?